List of Fremad Amager seasons

 Fremad Amager competed in the first season of the nationwide league tournament, 1927–28 Danmarksmesterskabsturneringen, under the auspices of the Danish Football Association (DBU), and have since primarily played in the top five tiers of the Danish football league system, participating in the Danmarksturneringen i fodbold in all but two seasons.
 The club's most successful period was surrounding the outbreak World War II, when they became runners-up of the top-flight league on two occasions, in the seasons 1939–40 and 1940–41.
 The club's debut in the KBUs Pokalturnering came in the 1925 edition, regularly participating in the regional cup until the 1953 edition, when the tournament was replaced by the newly formed nationwide cup, DBUs Landspokalturnering.
-They have played a total of 20 seasons in the Danish top-flight division and have reached the Danish Cup final on one occasion, which qualified the team for their only European tournament partake, the 1972–73 European Cup Winners' Cup.
+They played a total of 20 seasons in the Danish top-flight division and have reached the Danish Cup final on one occasion, which qualified the team for their only European tournament partake, the 1972–73 European Cup Winners' Cup.